IntersectMBO/cardano-db-sync/doc/configuration.md

 With this option the epoch table is left empty.
 Mostly left for historical reasons, since it provides a negligible improvement in sync time.

+### --disable-in-out

+Disables the inputs and outputs.
+With this flag
+- `tx_in` table is left empty
+- `tx_out` table is left empty
+- `ma_tx_out` table is left empty
+- `tx.fee` has a wrong value 0
+- `redeemer.script_hash` is left Null

+It's similar to `--bootstrap-tx-out` except the UTxO is never populated.
+However after using this flag db-sync can be stopped and restarted with `--bootstrap-tx-out` to load the UTxO from the ledger.

 ### --disable-shelley : Experimental

 Disables the data related to shelley, all certificates, withdrawalsand  param proposals.